-Every MLitt and PhD student is required to complete the Initial Meeting Record Form at the beginning of their research and the Annual Progress Review Form to report on the year's work and to set out future plans.
+Every MLitt and Ph.D student is required to complete the Initial Meeting Record Form at the beginning of their research and the Annual Progress Review Form to report on the year's work and to set out future plans.
 These forms are forwarded to the supervisor who adds his/her comments and then passes them on to the Head of School.
-Copies of the forms are available from the supervisor, the Graduate Studies website and from the SMLLC offices.
+Copies of the forms are available from the supervisor, the Graduate Studies website and from the SMLLC Administration Office.

 Please note that the return of the Annual Progress Review Form is an obligation, even if the student proposes to submit a thesis in the summer or autumn of that year.
 For others it is a university prerequisite for continuing registration in the following academic year.
-Please also note that funding agencies (IRCHSS, NUI, John Hume) operate their own reporting regimes which mostly require the supervisor's confirmation of adequate progress.
+Please also note that funding agencies (IRC, NUI, Hume) operate their own reporting regimes which mostly requires the supervisor's confirmation of adequate progress.

-Where a prospective PhD candidate has registered initially as an MLitt student, satisfactory progress may lead to a change of registration from MLitt to PhD.
-Progress considered to be unsatisfactory may lead to a recommendation to change registration from PhD to MLitt or to discontinue studies at the University.
+Where a prospective Ph.D. candidate has registered initially as a MLitt student, satisfactory progress may lead to a change of registration from MLitt to Ph.D.
+Progress considered to be unsatisfactory may lead to a recommendation to change registration from Ph.D to MLitt or to discontinue studies at the University.